Growing Microgreens in your Garden: Tips and Steps

 In any case, due to the high buffering power of the soil and the modest quantities of materials incorporated with mineral fertilization, the corrective effect of fertilization is very soft and not very long-lasting.
 From what has been said above, the distinction between fertilisation, soil amendment and correction would seem rather blurred, in fact it is the context that clearly outlines the type of intervention.

-However, the decisive aim of fertilization is to provide the plants with the nutrients they need to grow, which come from three main substances: nitrogen, phosphorus and potassium.
-There are, then, multiple microelements which are in any case fundamental for the development of the plant, among them for example calcium, iron and zinc.
+The decisive aim of fertilization is to provide the plants with the nutrients they need to grow, which come from three main substances: nitrogen, phosphorus and potassium.
+There are, then, multiple micro elements which are in any case fundamental for the development of the plant, among them for example calcium, iron and zinc.

 All of these elements are already found in nature and are present in different quantities in each soil and risk shrinking year after year, depleting the soil more and more.
 For this reason the farmer has to intervene with fertilization, providing the useful substances.
 The more the soil is exploited by plants, the more fertilizer is needed.
 There are crops that require more fertilizer and others that are less demanding.